 The creative industry in Germany is extremely competitive and consists of thousands of freelancers, studios and agencies.
 We have the pleasure here of presenting a brief interview with several German design gurus to lend some insight into the local design scene.
 As talented creative professionals, blog and book authors and freelancers, they are passionate about sharing their knowledge with others.
 Our participants are:

-- Prof. Fons Matthias Hickmann, graphic designer, typographer, Professor of communication design at the University of the Arts Berlin, Director of Fons Hickmann m23 design studio, author of “Beyond Graphic Design” and “Touch Me There” books;
+- Prof. Fons Matthias Hickmann3, graphic designer, typographer, Professor of communication design at the University of the Arts Berlin, Director of Fons Hickmann m23 design studio, author of “Beyond Graphic Design” and “Touch Me There” books;

 - Kai Becker, Creative Director at Elephant Seven agency;

-- Dirk Ollmann, freelance Creative Director;
+- Dirk Ollmann6, freelance Creative Director;

 - Markus Angermeier7, design freelancer;

-- Dirk Behlau, graphic designer and photographer.
+- Dirk Behlau9, graphic designer and photographer.